 As the key to defeating AIDS in the long-term is inclusiveness, the architecture of the programme is based on in-country work.
 The programme works in-depth in nine focus countries in the Eastern Europe Central Asia and Southern Africa regions, to not only change policies but to build an institutional lobbying and advocacy capacity that is sustainable beyond the 5 year life cycle of the programme.

 Advocacy can change laws, policies, and the norms in societies that lead to human rights violations.
 By changing these norms, addressing human rights violations, and improving access to HIV services, we believe that in the short and long run we can make lasting improvements for the people most affected by the epidemic.

 In the nine focal countries the programme will strengthen regional and local civil society organisations to cover all HIV-related aspects and target groups and accordingly support advocacy for equal access to HIV and sexual and reproductive health related services, equal sexual and reproductive health rights and rights for those most affected by HIV and decriminalisation, particularly for key populations.
 The programme will build new coalitions and bring local evidence to the global policy development level.

-Aidsfonds and the International HIV/AIDS Alliance are pleased to announce this Call for Proposals on regional activities for the PITCH program in Southern Africa: To strengthen lobby and advocacy aimed at expanding HIV combination prevention in Southern Africa.
+Aidsfonds and the International HIV/AIDS Alliance are pleased to announce this Call for Proposals for systematic evidence reviews to inform advocacy and programming for PITCH.